 WHAT IS THE INDUSTRY DOING TO MAKE SURE CHICKEN MEAT IS SAFE?

-While people should know not to eat undercooked chicken, not everyone knows all of the steps that need to take place in order to make sure the product is as safe as possible before it ends up in your grocery cart or on your plate.
+While most people know not to eat undercooked chicken, not everyone knows what goes on behind the scenes to make sure the product is as safe as possible before it ends up in your grocery cart or on your plate.

-1: It all starts even before the egg.
+- Food safety starts even before the egg.
 Breeder hens—who produce the eggs—are attended to carefully and humanely.
 Healthy breeder hens lead to healthy eggs and eventually, healthy chicks.
-Additional measures are taken to ensure the chicks inherit the hens’ natural, good antibodies while preventing the sharing of any bad antibodies or diseases.
+Additional measures are taken to ensure the chicks inherit the hens’ natural, good antibodies.

-2: At the hatchery where the chicks are hatched, strict sanitation measures and appropriate vaccinations ensure the chicks are off to a healthy start.
-At the feed mill, the corn and soybean meal that the chickens eat is heat treated, killing any bacteria that may be present.
-And on the farm, veterinarians and strict biosecurity measures ensure chickens are safe and healthy.
+- At the hatchery where the chicks are hatched, strict sanitation measures and appropriate vaccinations ensure the chicks are off to a healthy start.
+At the feed mill, the corn and soybean meal that the chickens eat is either heat- or chemical-treated, killing any bacteria that may be present.
+On the farm, veterinarians and strict biosecurity measures ensure chickens are safe and healthy.

-3: At the processing facility, the U.S. federal meat and poultry inspection system complements efforts by chicken processors to ensure that the every single chicken product is safe, wholesome and correctly labeled and packaged.
-(U.S. Department of Agriculture inspectors are present in every facility that processes chickens – it is required by law.)
+- At the processing facility, the U.S. federal meat and poultry inspection system complements efforts by chicken processors to ensure that every single chicken product is safe, wholesome and correctly labeled and packaged.
+U.S. Department of Agriculture (USDA) Food Safety & Inspection Service (FSIS) inspectors are present in every chicken processing facility, as required by law.

-These efforts at the processing facility include: organic rinses that cleanse the chicken, reducing any potential foodborne pathogens or bacteria; keeping the meat at the proper cool temperature; and using metal detectors to make sure that no foreign object makes its way into a product or package.
-Microbiological tests are then conducted on the products by both the companies and federal laboratories to help ensure that food safety systems are working properly and that each and every final product meets USDA standards for wholesomeness.
+- Conducting microbiological tests on products by both the companies and federal laboratories to help ensure food safety systems are working properly and that each and every final product meets USDA standards for wholesomeness.